top of page

 Dr. Finley Lawson

-Finley Lawson graduated from Heythrop College with a BA (Hons) in Philosophy and Theology in 2008 and undertook a research masters in philosophy at the same institution (2013) examining “Eternity and Time in Science: What Role Do the Theories of Relativity Play in the Formation of a Coherent Model of Eternity?”.
-He successfully defended his PhD in 2023 at Canterbury Christ Church University applying scientific holistic metaphysics to our discussion of paradox in Christology.
+Finley Lawson graduated from Heythrop College with a BA (Hons) in Philosophy and Theology in 2008 and undertook a research masters in philosophy at the same institution (2013) examining the role of relativity in the formation of a coherent model of eternity.
+His PhD was awarded in 2024 by Canterbury Christ Church University applying scientific holistic metaphysics to our discussion of paradox in Christology.
+He was elected as a Fellow of the International Society for Science and Religion in 2025.

 Secretary